cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/recognition-context.md

     // The rest is the same as the usual streaming recognize request.

-    // Create the stream
+    // Create the stream.
     auto stream = client.streamingRecognize(cfg);

-    // Push the audio on a separate thread std::thread audioThread([&stream](){
+    // Push the audio on a separate thread. std::thread audioThread([&stream](){
         // Open the file and push audio bytes std::ifstream infile(filename);